pmeeny/CI-MS4-LoveRugby/TESTING.md

 6 | Combining filtering and pagination does not include the filter text in the pagination page link | Fix was to implement a product_tools template tags from https://www.caktusgroup.com/blog/2018/10/18/filtering-and-pagination-django/
 7 | The news item count on the news page was incorrect as it included draft and published in its count | The fix was to update the filter to only include published items <code>News.objects.filter(status=1).count()</code>
 8 | On a mobile device the pagination on the products page was overlapping over the div | The fix was to set the flex wrap class <code>flex-wrap: wrap</code>
-9/ If items are greater than four, the product, sale, favourites page with pagination doesnt scale right | Update the bootstrap class html to <code>col-sm-6 col-md-6 col-lg-6 col-xl-3</code>
+9 | If items are greater than four, the product, sale, favourites page with pagination doesnt scale right | Update the bootstrap class html to <code>col-sm-6 col-md-6 col-lg-6 col-xl-3</code>
+10 | Reviews were not displaying the latest first | The fix was to filter the reviews in the query by <code>order_by('-create_date')</code>

 # Code Validators and Website Analysis
 The website's pages was tested against the following validators: